 Figure 1: Urban climate change mitigation publications by year and discipline

 Figure 2: IPCC references of the urban mitigation literature, by topic (111 papers in total).
+References were scraped from IPCC assessment reports, and matched with our database.
+Matches were counted in a topic bar if the topic score for that document was above 0.015

 Figure 3: Years found in abstracts by largest topic .
 Dots represent a single data point for topics where the number of years found is n<10.
-Box plots are calculated where n>10.
+Box plots are calculated where n>10.The high Chi squared score strongly suggests that the distribution of years in documents is not independent of the document topic assignment.

 Search query